 The company’s lead-generation process also got a much-needed overhaul courtesy of marketing automation from Pardot.
 Launched in MobilityWorks’ Chicago business center in April 2015, Pardot replaced a single email inbox that was gathering 500 emails a day — 400 of which Smith estimates were spam.
 Today, leads generated via the company website flow through Pardot into Salesforce, yielding a much higher rate of qualified leads.
 Pardot also gives company marketers access to real-time metrics, something most automotive digital management systems can’t offer.

-In less than a year using the Customer Success Platform, MobilityWorks has reaped tangible benefits.
+In less than a year using Salesforce Customer 360, MobilityWorks has reaped tangible benefits.
 Commercial sales reps are winning business faster with the help of Sales Cloud’s centralized management of deals.
 Lead generation from the MobilityWorks website results in more qualified leads and less spam thanks to Pardot, which enables scoring prospects based on actions taken and repeat visits, creating drip campaigns, and more automated functionality.
 Pardot’s Wistia connector also lets MobilityWorks’ marketing team track video marketing efforts with real-time performance data.
 And, going with DealerTeam from AppExchange saved the company tens of thousands of dollars right off the bat versus comparable auto-industry systems.
 MobilityWorks has plans to continue its growth over the next three years.
 Smith sees Salesforce as an integral part of that plan, enabling the company to launch new locations quickly and keep all of its vital records on one scalable system.
 “I’m going to have to onboard new users and locations quickly and efficiently as MobilityWorks continues to grow,” he said.
 “But our corporate goal is to provide a mobility solution to everybody who calls us or comes through our door.
 That’s what Salesforce is going to help us do.”